-Results from abstract ability tests have been found to be predictive of performance in roles that require the demands of abstract reasoning; such as working with complex data or concepts and applying asystems thinking approach to identifying relationship patterns and trends in organisational data.
+Results from abstract reasoning tests have been found to be predictive of performance in roles that require the demands of abstract reasoning; such as working with complex data or concepts and applying asystems thinking approach to identifying relationship patterns and trends in organisational data.

 The mechanical ability test is for roles where candidates will need to work with and understand mechanical information or technical concepts.

-People taking a mechanical ability test will need to show understanding of and be able to apply basic principles of physics to mechanical devices.
+People taking a mechanical reasoning test will need to show understanding of and be able to apply basic principles of physics to mechanical devices.
 Candidates will be presented with illustrations of mechanical processes such as gears, pulleys, levers and hydraulics and have to work out the correct answers.

 Clevry’s suite of cognitive ability tests